svelteuidev/svelteui/apps/docs/src/pages/preprocessors/view-source.md

 </p>

 <p>
-    he `DisplaySourceCode` element will display whatever source code appears between the opening and closing tags of the `SourceCode` element.
+    The `DisplaySourceCode` element will display whatever source code appears between the opening and closing tags of the `SourceCode` element.
 It will trim any leading or trailing blank lines and unindent the source code before passing it to a child component.
 If `DisplaySourceCode` does not receive a slot, it will display the source code in a `pre` element.
 If it does receive a slot, it will pass that slot a `source` prop.
 This prop is a string containing the exact source code from `SourceCode`.
 A `DisplaySourceCode` element must have one and only one corresponding `SourceCode` element.
 </p>